 For its part, the nursing home industry is not pleased with the rating system.
 In an opinion piece in USA Today.
 Bruce Yarwood, president of the American Health Care Association, a long-term care industry trade group, called the new rating scheme "a complex and inaccurate system that fails to provide the consumer with an appropriate tool to measure quality of care in our nation's nursing homes."

-For a CMS press release on the new rating system, click here.
+View a CMS press release on the new rating system from 2008.